ChristosKonstantas/Network-Friendly-Recommendation-System-using-Reinforcement-Learning/README.md

 ## About
 This project is designed to be highly scalable and user-friendly, allowing users to easily test both model-based and model-free reinforcement learning algorithms, or add custom utilities for reinforcement learning.
 The core environment, `NFR_environment` in `utils.py`, serves as a foundation.
 Users can create and integrate their own custom environments by following the `NFR_environment` structure and use the existing reinforcement learning algorithms for testing and development.
+**Notice**: The RL algorithms are modified to tackle minimization problems.
+Instead of obtaining the maximum Q-value when using epsilon-greedy for exploitation, we now aim to get the minimum Q-value.
+Therefore, if you create your own custom environment, you must adjust your environment’s reward function accordingly.

 ## Project Description
 This is a project where we see the effectiveness of some Reinforcement Learning methods in order to provide Network Friendly Recommendations (NFR) to a user and reduce the cost of providing non-cached items.